-The Science scheme of work is developed through two or three topics a term at Key Stages 1 and 2 to ensure that the programmes of study are fully implemented into the Creative Curriculum and opportunity is given to reach the attainment targets.
+The Science scheme of work is developed through two or three topics a term at Key Stages 1 and 2 to ensure that the programmes of study are fully implemented into the Creative Curriculum.
+Within these topic areas discrete learning objectives, which are appropriate to the different age groups, are given, allowing opportunity to reach the attainment targets.
+These are linked to the curriculum policy and progression tables.